JanneMattila/azure-policy-evaluator/README.md

 You edit the file and voila, you see the results immediately in your console.

-What if we would have example test cases for you to use?
+What if we had example test cases for you to use?
 You're developing NSG rules, then here are _set of test cases_ to ease your development.